 The Tongariro Alpine Crossing is often ranked among the TOP 10 most beautiful hikes of the world.
-Many times, referred as a #1-day hike of New Zealand.
+Many times, referred as the best one day hike of New Zealand.
 This 8-hour trek across a volcanic alpine landscape with dramatic contrasts of steaming vents, ancient lava flows, vivid crater lakes, and stunning views is undoubtedly one of the biggest attractions of the Northern Island of New Zealand.
 This place is even more tempting for fans of J.R.
 Tolkien.
 Trek leads thought the Lord of the Rings landscape and you can simply walk in Mordor or Mt Doom (Ngauruhoe) if you want 🙂

 Description of the Tongariro Alpine Crossing